payu-org/payu/docs/source/config.rst

 --------------

 ``userscripts``
-   Configure userscripts or subcommands to run at various :ref:`experiment-steps<stages>` of a payu submission.
+   Configure userscripts or subcommands to run at various :ref:`stages<experiment-steps>` of a payu submission.
 Inputs can be either script names (``some_script.sh``) or individual subcommands (``echo "some_data" > input.nml``, ``qsub some_script.sh``).
 Userscripts are run within the same PBS job as the model